Contents

 Automatic Shift Rotation

 Employee Scheduler can be set to automatically rotate your shifts.
 To automatically rotate your shifts first set the Rotate Shifts option in the Shifts Tab of the configuration screen.
+Shifts can be rotated by schedules or by employees.
 Set the Last Rotation Date to the last date the shift rotation should have occurred.
-For example if it is 10/26/2006 and the last shift rotation should have taken place on 10/23/2006, set the Last Rotation Date to 10/23/2006.
+For example if it is 10/26/2011 and the last shift rotation should have taken place on 10/23/2011, set the Last Rotation Date to 10/23/2011.
 The Rotation Period should be set to the number of days to wait before the next shift rotation will take place.
 The software will check every hour or when it is first started to see if the shifts should be rotated.

-In order for shift rotation to work you must assign a sequence value to each shift.
+In order for shift rotation to work you must assign a sequence value to each shift that you want to be rotated.
 The Sequence field indicates the order in which the shifts will be rotated.
 For example, support you have two morning shifts M1 and M2.
 You want M1 to start first so you set the M1 sequence to 1 and the M2 sequence to 2.

 Working with Employee Scheduler Data